ChrisAraneo/minecraft-players-number-notifier/README.md

 ### 💬 Explanation

 - **`servers` - list of servers you want to track**
-- **`interval` - time between next updates of the number of players (in milliseconds); sixty seconds is usually low enough**
+- **`interval` - time interval (in milliseconds) between updates of the number of players; sixty seconds is usually enough**
-- **`discord` - `true` means the discord bot will notify you; `false` if you want to disable it** (if you are using discord bot then remember to provide `DISCORD_TOKEN` environment variable, more info below)
+- **`discord` - set to `true` to enable Discord notifications; set to `false` to disable them** (if you are using the Discord bot, remember to provide the `DISCORD_TOKEN` environment variable; more info below)
-- `log-level` - severity of logs do you want to see (you can leave it on debug)
+- `log-level` - severity level of logs you want to see (you can leave it on debug)
 - `cache-ttl` - time after which the cache expires (should be lower than `interval`)
-- `recipients` - predefined discord recipients (IDs of users); if you want the bot to know recipients of notify messages you can fill this list
+- `recipients` - predefined Discord recipients (IDs of users); if you want the bot to know the recipients of notification messages, you can fill in this list

-Note: the most important parameters are bold
+Note: The most important parameters are highlighted in bold.

 ## 🔑 Discord token

-If you want notifications to be sent via Discord, **you must provide the `DISCORD_TOKEN` environment variable** and also set the `discord` value in configuration file to be `true`.
+If you want notifications to be sent via Discord, **you must provide the `DISCORD_TOKEN` environment variable** and also set the `discord` value in the configuration file to `true`.

-You can get Discord token when you create a Discord bot first (see the next chapter).
+You can obtain a Discord token by creating a Discord bot first (see the next chapter).

-## 🤖 How to use Discord bot?
+## 🤖 How to use Discord Bot

 1. Create a bot instance on [https://discord.com/developers/applications].
-2. Invite bot to your Discord server.
+2. Invite the bot to your Discord server.
-3. `@mention` bot on server chat - after successful mention bot should send you a hello message and he will notify you from this moment.
+3. `@mention` the bot in the server chat - after a successful mention, the bot should send you a hello message and will notify you from that moment onward.

 ## 🖥️ Running script from the command line